rwojsznis/rspec-sanity/README.md

 ### Status

 In working state, battle tested on few projects - _gets the job done_.
 Supports Github Issues and JIRA (with strong assumptions about how flakies are reported).
+Managed to resolve every single flaky spec as part of one contract - [see blogpost here](https://wojsznis.eu/blog/2026/06/13/zero-flaky-test-zft-tm-project/).

 ### How to use it?